tc39/proposal-function-pipe-flow/README.md

 ```

 Any function created by `Function.flowAsync`
-applies its own arguments to its leftmost sub-function.
+applies its own arguments to its leftmost callback.
-Then that result is `await`ed before being applied to its next sub-function.
+Then that result is `await`ed before being applied to its next callback.
 In other words, async function composition occurs from left to right.

-The leftmost sub-function may have any arity,
+The leftmost callback may have any arity,
-but any subsequent sub-functions are expected to be unary.
+but any subsequent callbacks are expected to be unary.

 If `Function.flow` receives no arguments, then, by default,
 it will return `Promise.resolve`.

 ## Function.pipe
 The `Function.pipe` static method applies a sequence
-of sub-functions to a given input value, returning the final sub-function’s result.
+of callbacks to a given input value, returning the final callback’s result.

 ```js
 Function.pipe(input, ...fns);